sintret/yii2-chat-adminlte/README.md

     }
 </pre>

-you need attribute avatarImage in model User, which avatarImage is image source
+you need attribute avatarImage in model User, which avatarImage is image source. btw default image for avatar is available too